1847123212/vl670/README.md

 the anti-resonance peaks - which is overkill for this board.

-For the argument against multiple capacitor values, see *Electromagnetic Compatibility Engineering*, Chapter 11 *Digital Circuit Power Distribution* by Henry Ott.
-And for the argument for multiple capacitor values, but with careful design and simulation, see *Signal and Power Integrity – Simplified*, Chapter 13 *The Power Distribution Network* by Eric Bogatin.
+For the argument against multiple capacitor values, see *Electromagnetic Compatibility Engineering* by Henry Ott, Chapter 11 *Digital Circuit Power Distribution*, Section 11.4.1 *Multiple Decoupling Capacitors*.
+And for the argument for multiple capacitor values, but with careful design and simulation, see *Principles of Power Integrity for PDN Design* by Larry D. Smith and Eric Bogatin, Chapter 8 *The PDN Ecology*, Section 8.17 *Using Three Different Values of MLCC Capacitors on the Board*.

+P.S: Smith & Bogatin's conclusions are terrifying, I'll just pretend that I don't know that...

 #### PCB Stack-up